 Freedom Essay 44

 As has been described at length in these essays, from an all-loving, all-sensitive and completely happy innocent life, we humans then—for a reason we had absolutely no understanding of—turned into ferociously selfish, competitive and aggressive monsters.
 No wonder then that virtually everyone when they were adolescents resigned themselves to shamefully hiding in what the great philosopher Plato described as a metaphorical cave of darkness away from any light that would reveal our horrifically corrupted condition and the truth of our species’ once cooperative, selfless and loving innocent state.
 Until we could understand our corrupted human condition, denial of it, and of the truth of our species’ innocent past, was absolutely necessary to protect ourselves from unbearable self-confrontation.

 So denial has been super precious for the human race, but having to live in complete darkness, complete denial, meant living in a world that was so devoid of truth and meaning and beauty that that could also be unbearable.
-Clearly, some truth and beauty was needed to counter all the denial/darkness/black-out the human race was living in—and that is precisely what great literature, poetry and songs have provided; they allowed the light of some honesty about our corrupted human condition and some access to our species’ lost state of all-sensitive and all-loving innocence to escape from the dark cave in which we have been hiding.
-(See for example F. Essay 10 on William Blake’s poem The Tiger, and F. Essay 31 with its analysis of Wordsworth’s great, all-revealing poem Intimations of Immortality, as well as .)
+Clearly, some truth and beauty was needed to counter all the denial/darkness/black-out the human race was living in—and that is precisely what great art has provided; it allowed the light of some honesty about our corrupted human condition and some access to our species’ lost state of all-sensitive and all-loving innocence to escape from the dark cave in which we have been hiding.
+(See, for example, on William Blake’s poem The Tiger, with its analysis of Wordsworth’s great, all-revealing poem Intimations of Immortality, as well as .)
 Indeed, literature Nobel Laureate Albert Camus recognised art’s role as an antidote to all the darkness and confusion of the world when he wrote, ‘If the world were clear, art would not exist’ (The Myth of Sisyphus, 1942).

 Consider Bacon’s Study for self-portrait and Munch’s The Scream (above).
 While in our day to day lives we block out the reality of the human condition, these paintings expose the true nature of humans’ corrupted and alienated existence.
 Indeed, they depict what the Scottish psychiatrist R.D.
 Laing so honestly described when he wrote: